ubc-systopia/netshaper/evaluation/web_bandwidth/README.md

 # Bandwidth overhead and latency for video application
 This directory contains the code for evaluating the bandwidth overhead of NetShaper with web service application.
+This experiment requires 5 human minutes and 1 compute hours to finish.

 ## Prerequisites